Projects tagged with "birds"

 Visit the Rosemont Preserve Open Gate at Arroyos and Foothills Conservancy

-Start your morning with a visit to the Rosemont Preserve and wander the trail – discover this beautiful wilderness area in our very own community!
-Friends of the Rosemont Preserve Committee members will be available to answer questions and show you this community resource we have worked so hard to protect and develop.
-Please wear sturdy shoes to walk the trail.
+Spend your Sunday afternoon at the Rosemont Preserve!
+Enjoy the serene environment of Rosemont Preserve – wander through trails lined with native plants or spend some quiet contemplative time under the beautiful Oak and Sycamore trees.
+Friends of the Rosemont Preserve Committee members will be available to answer questions and show you this community resource we have worked so hard to protect.
+Please wear sturdy shoes to walk the trail and bring water.
 The Preserve is located in La Crescenta at the north end of Rosemont Avenue, just past the chain link fence.
-Directions: Exit La Crescenta Avenue off 210 fwy, proceed north to Foothill Blvd., turn right to Rosemont Avenue, turn left.
-Parking is available at Two Strike Park which is on the left side of Rosemont Avenue, 2 blocks before you get to the preserve (5107 Rosemont Ave). ***RAIN CANCELS***
+Parking is available at Two Strike Park, 5107 Rosemont Ave, where bathrooms are located.
+No RSVP required to attend.

 Join the Cottonwood Canyon Restoration at Arroyos and Foothills Conservancy